supersoju/block-referer-spam/README.md

 = I found a bug! =

-f you find a bug, please report it here.
+If you find a bug, please report it here.
 We will always aim to fix the issue within 48 hours.

 == Changelog ==